 - To demonstrate an insatiable, unquenchable curiosity about anything that bears upon the success of the course.

-What are the details for the course?
+What should I expect and what are the details for the current course assembly?